Planning a Research Visit

 Email is the best form of contact.
 Your questions will be answered more expeditiously and you will be able to make scheduling adjustments more efficiently using this form of contact.

 Researchers are encouraged to submit record requests in advance.
-Appointments are highly recommended to ensure record availability due to record location, condition, and staffing.
+Appointments are required to ensure record availability due to record location, condition, and staffing.
 Many record series cannot be viewed the same day they are requested.
 Some records are held in an offsite annex or require preservation treatment due to the fire of 1973.
 Please coordinate with the Archival Research Room when submitting requests to ensure all necessary information is provided.
+Appointments may be made via Eventbrite.

 Special Projects are negotiable with research room staff.
 Please contact firstname.lastname@example.org for any Special Project inquiry.